 5. Use effective forms.

-If you're including a lead-capture form on your landing page, make sure it's short and easy to complete.
+If you include a lead-capture form on your landing page, make sure it's short and easy to complete.

 The fewer fields there are, the more likely visitors will be to fill it out.
 And don't forget to include a CTA button!